What Is Print Design?

 Source: Insurefor

-Banners are like posters but are usually printed on more durable materials like vinyl, making them suitable for both indoor and outdoor use.
+Banners are like posters but are usually printed on more durable materials like vinyl, making them suitable for indoor and outdoor use.
 Banners are often used for events, trade shows, and storefronts.
-Their large size and prominent placement make them an effective tool for drawing attention and conveying messages to a wide audience.
+Their large size and prominent placement make them an effective tool for drawing attention and conveying messages to a broad audience.

-Packaging
+4. Packaging

 packaging print design